Florida State Capitol: The Capitol

 The Plaza Level holds several items of note besides the offices of the Governor and the Cabinet.
 In the Rotunda, a copy of the State Seal cast in bronze is mounted on terra verde marble sits.
 This is not the current seal, but one in use when building was completed.
 It is surrounded by five smaller seals representing the nations and kingdoms that exerted sovereignty over all or parts of Florida (France, Spain, Great Britain, the Confederate States of America, and the United States).
 North of the Rotunda is the Florida Women's Hall of Fame and the Fallen Firefighters Wall of Honor.
 To the south are the Florida Artists Hall of Fame and a memorial for Florida's Medal of Honor recipients.
 Southwest of the Rotunda is the Heritage Chapel, an area designed to serve as a meditative space.
 Opposite to the Chapel is a plaque that states: "This plaque is dedicated to Senator Lee Weissenborn whose valiant effort to move the Capitol to Orlando was the prime motivation for the construction of this building."
 The west Plaza Level is the Florida Welcome Center and the "Images of the Sunshine State" murals by Florida artist James Rosenquist.
 The Florida Welcome Center offers maps, brochures, including a self-guided tour pamphlet, and related information.

 The public viewing galleries for the Florida House of Representatives and the Florida Senate are on the fifth floor.
 A series of murals of Florida's history by Christopher Still encircle the House chamber floor.
 Outside of the Senate galleries is the Five Flags Mural by Renee Faure depicting people from Florida history.

 The Observation Deck is the top or twenty-second floor of the Capitol building.
 The deck is 307 ft above the Plaza Level and 512 ft above sea level.
 In the east wing is an art gallery featuring a rotating display of artwork by Florida resident artists and a series of bronze plaques on the inductees of the Florida Artists Hall of Fame.
 The southern side is the Freedom Shrine.
+When conditions are clear, the capitol can be seen 20 miles away.